diegosc78/unsaged/README.md

 [![Join our Discord](https://discordapp.com/api/guilds/1124558062171209771/widget.png?style=banner2)](https://discord.gg/rMH2acSEzq)

+# ABOUT THIS FORK

+This is a fork from https://github.com/jorge-menjivar/unsaged .
+It's a "playground" fork for making some improvements and bug fixes.
+This is not intended to be a replacement for original repo.
+All changes here will be kindly suggested to original repo to adopt.

+My goals now are:
+- Include keycloak as an allowed SSO (using already present nextauth)
+- Fix support for Azure OpenAI Service
+- Fix problems with non-english browser locales (infinite redirection loop).
+Ensure nice spanish translation also.
+- Publish docker image and create a helm chart for deployment in kubernetes

+After this... it will depend on original repo evolution.
+If they integrate these changes...
+I'd probably remove this fork.

 # 🎉 Welcome to unSAGED

 unSAGED is a cutting-edge chat kit engineered for seamless interaction with AI models.
 It allows you to easily have conversations with different AI models from a variety of providers, all in one place.
 It also allows you to manage multiple users and conversations, and synchronize them across different devices.